leverdeterre/SecureMappingKit/README.md

 ==============================
 Securize your mapping between your JSON and your object.
 What is security ?
 The library is in charge of the convertion of the JSON objects to your desired types.
-If your are expected a NSString and the JSON gives you a NSNumber, SecureMappingKit transforms it into the exepected class, using NSValueTransformer.
+If your are expected a NSDate and the JSON gives you a NSString, SecureMappingKit transforms it into the exepected class, using NSValueTransformer.

 Actual tranformers :
 - [x] NSNumberTransformer,